Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 ```

 The preceding logic maintains a counter of the number of times follow-up events appeared in the lead’s events.
-If we were to apply this projection to the example of the aggregate’s events, it would generate the following state:
+If we were to apply this projection to the example of the aggregate’s events,
+It would generate the following state:

 ```txt
 LeadId: 12